University of Eastern Africa, Baraton: History

-The beginning of the Seventh-day Adventist education in this part of Africa dates back to the establishment of the Seventh-day Adventist Church in the region.
+The beginning of Seventh-day Adventist education in this part of Africa dates back to the establishment of the Seventh-day Adventist Church in the region.
 The earliest church was established in Tanzania in 1903, followed by church work around Lake Victoria, especially with the 1906 establishment of a mission at the Homa-Bay County's Gendia, the current location of the Kendu Adventist Hospital, Gendia High School and the Africa Herald and Publishing House.
 In 1928 what is now known as Kamagambo Adventist College was established in Rongo Town, Migori County.

 Many primary and secondary school have since been established.
 Some of these have been offering post secondary education, but none of them has offered a full bachelor's degree program.
 For this reason, students desiring that level of education in an Adventist institution before 1980 had to go outside Eastern Africa.
 During the 1970s, the Middle East University in Beirut Lebanon served many such students.
 Thus, there was a great need for a full-fledged university in Eastern Africa.

 In October 1978, the Board of the Afro-Mideast Division of Seventh-day Adventists took an action to establish such a university in Kenya on December 21, 1978.
 The Kenya Government allotted the Baraton Animal Husbandry Research Station of 339 acres (1.37 km²) in Nandi District to the Seventh-day Adventist Church for the purpose of founding what is now known as the University of Eastern Africa, Baraton.
 Classes began in January 1980 in the temporary farm structures.
 Some of these structures have since been replaced with new and modern buildings.

-Purpose

-The university hosts a local research centre of the Ellen G. White Estate.
-Faculty and students are engaged in research in areas that include biological science, agriculture, environmental science and technology.
-Great scholars, notably Prof. Ron Mackenzie, an educationist, Prof. Mutuku Mutinga, an entomologist, among others, have served the university as vice chancellors.